An Infinite Transitivity Theorem: Introduction

 \begin{introthm} Let $A$ be a nonunital, $\sigma$-unital $C^*$-algebra, and $\pi:\mathscr{Q}(A)\rightarrow\mathscr{B}(H)$ a P-representation.
 Then $\pi$ admits infinite transitivity.
 In particular, for every separable subspace $K$ of $H$ and $T\in\mathscr{B}(K)$ self-adjoint (positive, unitary, resp.), there exists $c\in\mathscr{Q}(A)$ such that $\|c\|=\|T\|$, $P_K\pi(c)P_K=T$, and $c$ is self-adjoint (positive, unitary, resp.). \end{introthm}

 This follows from infinite Glimm-Kadison on direct sums of P-representations.

 \begin{introthm} Let $A$ be a nonunital, $\sigma$-unital $C^*$-algebra, and $\pi:\mathscr{Q}(A)\rightarrow\mathscr{B}(H)$ a direct sum of countably many inequivalent P-representations $\pi_j:\mathscr{Q}(A)\rightarrow\mathscr{B}(H_j)$ and $K_j$ a separable subspace of $H_j$.
-Then the map $\mathscr{Q}(A)\rightarrow\bigoplus_j\mathscr{B}(K_j)$ by $c\mapsto P_K\pi(c)P_K$ is onto, where $K=\bigoplus_jK_j$. \end{introthm}
+Then the map $\mathscr{Q}(A)\rightarrow\prod_j\mathscr{B}(K_j)$ by $c\mapsto P_K\pi(c)P_K$ is onto, where $K=\bigoplus_jK_j$. \end{introthm}

 As in theorem \ref{iktt}, we can choose $c$ as we like.
-With the theory complete, under the existence of a P-point, we produce a P-state, on the corona algebra $\mathscr{Q}(A)$ of a nonunital $A$ with a $\sigma$-unit of projections.
-However, as implicitly shown in \cite{BI13}, there is a forcing in which these states cannot exist.
+With the theory complete, under the existence of a P-point, we produce a P-state, on the corona algebra $\mathscr{Q}(A)$ of various nonunital, $\sigma$-unital $A$.
+However, as shown in \cite{BI13}, there is a forcing in which these states cannot exist.

 Finally, we find an irreducible representation of the Calkin algebra which fails infinite transitivity, granting theorem \ref{counter}.
 Compare this situation with that of \cite{FA10}, wherein the question of whether the commutant of $\mathscr{B}(H)$ in $\mathscr{B}(H)^\U$ is trivial also depends on the ultrafilter $\U$.
 In our case, for a diagonal pure state on $\mathscr{Q}(H)$ (or equivalently $\mathscr{B}(H)$), whether the GNS-representation admits infinite transitivity depends on the corresponding ultrafilter $\U$.
 Another recent (and very successful) instance of this ultrafilter-dependence phenomenon was in \cite{ZA25}.